chavacava/dbc4go/README.md

 Defines an invariant property of a `struct`.
 An invariant property is a property of the struct that should always hold.
 Every method attached to the struct can assume the invariants hold and must preserve the invariants.
-Invariants are enforced, materialized as `@requires` and `@ensures` clauses, on every method attached to the struct.
+Invariants are enforced, materialized as `requires` and `ensures` clauses, on every method attached to the struct.

 Syntax: